joeyparrish/pokeheim/README.md

 Pokéheim was created by [Joey Parrish](https://joeyparrish.github.io/).

-All contributors any many others deserving thanks are listed in [Pokeheim/Credits.cs](https://github.com/joeyparrish/pokeheim/blob/main/Pokeheim/Credits.cs)
+All contributors and many others deserving thanks are listed in [Pokeheim/Credits.cs](https://github.com/joeyparrish/pokeheim/blob/main/Pokeheim/Credits.cs)

 The authors and contributors of Pokéheim have no affiliation with the Pokémon Company or Niantic.
 This is both a parody and tribute.

 ### Jötunn